Trunko/trunko.github.io/experience.md

 ### Education
-I am a computer science major at [Missouri S&T](https://mst.edu) in my sophomore year.
+I am a computer science major at [Missouri S&T](https://mst.edu) in my junior year.

 Courses I have taken:
 - Introduction to Programming with C++
 - Data Structures
 - Contemporary Programming Languages
 - Discrete Mathematics
+- Algorithms
+- Theory of Computer Science
+- File Structures and Intro to Databases
+- Programming Languages and Translators
+- Intro to Digital Logic
+- Introduction to Microcontrollers and Embedded Design

 ### Experience
-Since I began programming in High School, I have done a number of projects, most notably [acm.mst.edu](https://acm.mst.edu)
+Since I began programming in High School, I have done a number of projects.

 #### acm.mst.edu
-As Vice Chair of **ACM SIG.com** I designed and developed the front facing part of the website and have begun work on backend elements.
+As a member of **ACM SIG.com** I have helped develop the frontend and backend aspects of the website, [acm.mst.edu](https://acm.mst.edu).

 [acm.mst.edu](https://acm.mst.edu) is developed using:
 - HTML/CSS